Extended field theories are local and have classifying spaces: Criteria for weak equivalences of higher categorical structures

 \subsection{$\Gamma$-spaces}

 In this section, we give a sufficient condition to detect acyclic cofibrations in the local injective model structure on $Γ$-spaces.
-Since we already reduced the problem from the case of simplicial presheaves to presheaves of sets, we work in this simplified setting.
+Recall that the category~$Γ$ is defined as the opposite category of finite pointed sets and basepoint-preserving maps of sets.
+We denote the basepoint by~$*$.